 It can be configured so that your virtual machines run in close physical proximity to the apps and services that connect to your data center or the cloud.
 In other words, if you’re accessing an app that relies on an East Coast data center, you can run your virtual machine on an East Coast data center, too.
 This reduces latency and improves overall performance.

-To access Microsoft Windows Virtual Desktop, you need reliable internet access.
+To access Microsoft Azure Virtual Desktop, you need reliable internet access.
 Most modern work already happens online, so this isn’t a huge issue for most organizations.
 However, if some employees don’t have access to a good connection, they will struggle to use the platform without annoying lags.

 To access Microsoft Virtual Desktop, you will need a reliable internet connection.
 Since most of the work that we do today requires a stable connection to the internet, this won’t come as much of a surprise.
 The good news is that a secondary or “backup” means of internet connectivity is well within reach for most people these days.
 For example, most smartphones can act as a “hot spot” in a pinch.